kd91/Modeling-of-COVID-19-testing-deaths/README.md

  Dates for each day since the 20th confirmed case in the country, Testing density (per million)

-Together, these variables will be used to predict the number of deaths for a country using regression models.
+Together, these variables will be used to predict the total deaths for each country using regression models.

 # Datasets:
 The dataset we will use to get the total number of tests per million date-wise can be found here (OurWorld dataset). : https://ourworldindata.org/grapher/covid-19-tests-deaths-scatter-with-comparisons